textileio/js-threads/README.md

 ```

 That's it!
 Two completely separate MongoDB style database instances, syncing encrypted and signed data across the network!

+## Authentication

+Textile also provides remote Threads APIs you can use when developing your app.
+See [`@textile/textile`](https://github.com/textileio/js-textile) (or [docs.textile.io](https://docs.textile.io)) for details on authenticating with these APIs, and how to set up your own local development peer.

 ## Developing